aktos-io/service-runner/README.md

 # Advantages over supervisor

-* Debug your services scripts easily
+* Debug your services easily
-* Painless interaction with your services
+* Painless interaction with your services after they are started on a headless server
-* Easily extend your service script
+* Easily extend your service script (by using simple BASH knowledge)
-* Use same service script as you use while development
+* Use same service script both in development and production (no reconfiguring and testing)
-* Distribute service (and development!) script along with your project folder
+* Distribute service (and development!) script(s) along with your project folder
-* Service scripts are simple bash scripts, so you are not limited with some configuration options (like Gulp)
+* Service scripts are bash scripts, so you are not limited with some configuration options (like Gulp)
-* Almost no learning curve needed
+* Almost no learning curve